User Customizable and Robust Geo-Indistinguishability for Location Privacy: Generating Robust Obfuscation Matrix

-We describe how to generate an obfuscation matrix, that preserve strong privacy guarantees while meeting users' policies, using the location tree.
+We describe how to generate a robust obfuscation matrix, that preserve strong privacy guarantees while meeting users' customization policies, using the location tree.
 This is non-trivial, as introducing additional constraints based on policies affects the ability to obfuscate locations within certain regions and limit the range of possible obfuscated locations.